Customer Relationship Management (CRM) encompasses a range of different things, from a strategy to software to a ticker symbol.

 They have leveraged the platform to make it an indispensable operational lynchpin for their organization.

-Customers get valuable updates regularly and efficient service when they make contact.
+Customers receive valuable updates regularly and efficient service when they contact us.

 Many companies have squandered tens or hundreds of thousands of dollars on CRM software and implementation costs.

-The purchased system has had low user adoption and did not produce the hoped-for benefits.
+The purchased system has experienced low user adoption and has not yielded the hoped-for benefits.

-Statistics vary, but at least 50% of CRM projects fail — often because the technology implementation does not follow a strategy.
+Statistics vary, but at least 50% of CRM projects fail, often because the technology implementation does not align with a clear strategy.

 Collaborative

-When there’s a collective will to look at CRM alternatives, people from all corners of an organization come together to decide for the greater good.
+When there is a collective will to explore CRM alternatives, people from all corners of an organization come together to decide for the greater good.

-When CRM software integrates departments and functions within a company, such as sales, marketing, and customer service, it can the CRM strategy of providing a seamless and consistent customer experience.
+When CRM software integrates departments and functions within a company, such as sales, marketing, and customer service, it enables the CRM strategy of providing a seamless and consistent customer experience.

 Siloed